Parsh06/eth_trial/README.md

 4. Add multiplayer and social features
 5. Integrate with actual blockchain networks

 ## 📄 License

 This project serves as a template and starter kit for AR gamification applications with Web3 integration.

----

-**StarQuest AR** - A gamified AR scavenger hunt with Web3 integration and neo-brutalist design.